Mehgaon

-Mehgaon is a City and a nagar panchayat in Bhind district in the Indian state of Madhya Pradesh.
+Mehgaon is a City and a Nagar Parishad in Bhind district in the Indian state of Madhya Pradesh.

 Ramdhan Singh Narwaria was the First MLA of Mehgaon.
 He served for three terms (1947-1952, 1952-1957, and 1962-1967).

 Mehgaon is divided into 15 wards for which elections are held every 5 years.
-The Mehgaon Nagar Panchayat has population of 21,335 of which 11,462 are males while 9,873 are females as per report released by Census India 2011.
+The Mehgaon Nagar Parishad has population of 21,335 of which 11,462 are males while 9,873 are females as per report released by Census India 2011.

+Ramjilal (Rama) Gondiya, is a Social Activist and Local politician and Former Councillor of Mehgaon Nagar Parishad .He is very vocal about the problems in the region and actively resolved them with efficiency.

+His wife Mrs.Sunita Devi has been a Councillor in Mehgaon NP and his mother Mrs. Javitri Devi was the Sarpanch of Manhad Village near Mehgaon.

 Demographics

-Sourav Jain Population of Children with age of 0-6 is 3072 which is 14.40% of total population of Mehgaon (NP).
-In Mehgaon Nagar Panchayat, Female Sex Ratio is of 861 against state average of 931.
-Moreover Child Sex Ratio in Mehgaon is around 806 compared to Madhya Pradesh state average of 918.
-Literacy rate of Mehgaon city is 79.47% higher than state average of 69.32%.
-In Mehgaon, Male literacy is around 87.42% while female literacy rate is 66.06%.

-Mehgaon Nagar Panchayat has total administration over 3,608 houses to which it supplies basic amenities like water and sewerage.
-It is also authorized to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.
+o build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.
 Ch.Mukesh Singh Chaturvedi is a popular social activist who happens to be an ex-MLA too.
 He is very vocal about the problems in the region and actively resolved them with efficiency.

 Street Light, Roads & Development conditions are Very Poor in Mehgaon & Needs Rapid attention of authorities towards developmentof City.